 I advise you to choose seats in the selections I’ve marked red on the chart below.
 Tickets in the 400-series are usually cheap, but the seats are pretty high up in the stadium.

-The easiest way to reach the Yankees Stadium is by metro.
-The stop is called ‘161 Street’ and the stadium is right across the station.
-Subway line 4 brings you straight to the Yankees Stadium.
-Line B and D go into the same direction, but they don’t always stop at 161 Street station.
+The easiest way to reach the Yankee Stadium is by subway.
+The stop is called 161st Street and the stadium is right across the station.
+Subway line 4 brings you directly to the Yankee Stadium.
+Line B and D go in the same direction, but they don’t always stop at 161st Street station.
 If you’re getting onto one of these lines, make sure to ask a New Yorker (preferably one with a Yankees shirt) whether the subway stops at the stadium or not.
 All of these lines basically cross all of Manhattan, so you can hop on at many different stops.
-You pay the regular metro fare (so no surcharge).

 I would aim for arriving 30 to 60 minutes before the first pitch.
 Ideally you make sure to be seated at least 5 to 10 minutes before the game starts, so you won’t miss the national anthem, which is quite an event in itself.
 Although halfway the 7th inning there will be singing again.
 If you arrive early, go and take a look at Monument Park in center field, below the video board.
 Here you can see a memorial to former Yankees members, and, even better, you have a great close up view of the field.
 Entrance to Monument Park is free and it remains accessible until 45 minutes prior to the scheduled start time of the game.

 Subway will be the best option to get back to Manhattan after the game.
 Leave a little early if you are worried about the crowds.